molly72/Project/README.md

 Python & Machine Learning application

-Topic: Segmenting Customers via K-means Clustering: a machine learning application in online retail.
-Problem statement: How can a business automatically classify customers into different segments?
+Topic: Bitcoin Price Prediction Analysis using LSTM and Linear Regression Problem statement: How can machine learning techniques, specifically LSTM and Linear Regression algorithms, be effectively utilised to predict Bitcoin prices amidst the high volatility and dynamic nature of the cryptocurrency market?

-Description: The project aims to develop a machine learning model to classify customers based on Turnover, Purchase Frequency and to constructively recommend improvement decision in managing inventory and price
+Description: This project aims to develop and evaluate a predictive model for Bitcoin prices using machine learning techniques, focusing on LSTM and Linear Regression algorithms, based on a dataset collected from the Coinbase API.

-Impact Results: Achieved an accuracy of more than 85% on the test result, Highlighted critical improvement in prioritising stock availability and managing price based on seasons and customer segmentation
+Impact Results: The study demonstrates that LSTM outperforms Linear Regression in forecasting Bitcoin prices, suggesting its potential efficacy in aiding investment decisions within the cryptocurrency market.

 Dataset size: 541909 customers'record, Complexity: Medium